Brilliance of the Seas: Heeling incident

 On December 11, 2010, Brilliance of the Seas left Rhodes, Greece on a cruise around the eastern Mediterranean, and experienced very high seas and 80 mph wind gusts.
 At around 2:15 AM, it was reported that in a cluster of ships rushing to enter the port of Alexandria, a freighter turned in front of Brilliance of the Seas, forcing the ship's captain, Erik Tengelsen, to slow below the 9 kn necessary to maintain her stabilisers' function.
 The ship started to heel to port and starboard violently.
 Passengers reported that they were thrown out of beds; furniture and unsecured objects tossed and slid about their staterooms.
-Two grand pianos broke free and were demolished during the incident.
+Two grand pianos broke free and were destroyed during the incident.
 Windows and mirrors were smashed, and the spa basins were damaged.
 A reported 138 passengers needed medical treatment for their injuries, the most serious of which were two guests that sustained broken bones.
 The heeling incident lasted several minutes, after which the captain acknowledged that it had been a "horrifying experience."
 Captain Tengelsen reported to news outlets that he was taken by surprise at the force of the storm when, he said, weather reports leaving Rhodes only forecast winds at 45 kn with gusts of 50–60 kn.
 The next morning, Royal Caribbean International announced through its crew that a $200 per-stateroom refund would be given.
 Following a brief, but vocal outrage by passengers, Royal announced that on top of the $200, passengers could also expect a full refund of each passenger's stateroom fare.
 A lawsuit brought by the husband of Barbara Davey, a Scottish woman who fell into a coma three days afterwards and later died, claimed that her death had been caused by head injuries sustained during the incident.